Man City go top with 2-1 win at Forest after Cherki heroics

 City dominated possession in a goalless first half but struggled to break down Forest's compact defensive shape, with striker Erling Haaland largely isolated up front.

-Forest's best chance fell to Morgan Gibbs-White, who failed to convert Callum Hudson-Odoi's cross from behind the defence early in the game.
+Forest's best chance fell to Morgan Gibbs-White, who failed to convert Callum Hudson-Odoi's cross in behind the defence early in the game.

 CHERKI AND REIJNDERS FIND CITY BREAKTHROUGH